misiektoja/instagram_monitor/tests/README.md

   the autouse `deterministic_globals` fixture in `conftest.py`.
 Override them per test with `monkeypatch.setattr(im_module, "NAME", value)`.
 * Use the `im_module` fixture to access the imported module.
+* Exported secrets are cleared before every test, because loading a dotenv writes them into `os.environ` and nothing removes them again.
+Set the one a test needs with `monkeypatch.setenv` inside that test.
 * Keep everything offline.
 If a code path needs network access, stub it with `monkeypatch` rather than skipping the test.